kubernetes/community/sig-release/annual-report-2021.md

 ## Membership

+Accurate of 2022-02-14.
+Stats are primarily pulled from kubernetes/release, the primary repository for Release Engineering tooling/work, which serves as a reasonable representation of reviewers/approvers across SIG Release repositories.

-- Primary slack channel member count:
+- Primary Slack channel member count: 2458
-- Primary mailing list member count:
+- Primary mailing list member count: 501
-- Primary meeting attendee count (estimated, if needed):
+- Primary meeting attendee count (estimated, if needed): 20
-- Primary meeting participant count (estimated, if needed):
+- Primary meeting participant count (estimated, if needed): 10
-- Unique reviewers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique reviewers for SIG-owned packages (from kubernetes/release): 24
-- Unique approvers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique approvers for SIG-owned packages (from kubernetes/release): 7

 Include any other ways you measure group membership